Reps probe paper leakages, cancellation of examinations by WAEC

 “The cancellation and subsequent rescheduling of exams by WAEC results in wastage and incurs avoidable expenses to the country which is already burdened with debts.”

-Kalu also expressed concern that according to the Global Youth Development Index, Nigeria currently ranks 161 of 181 Countries in youth education and employment.
+Kalu also expressed concern that according to the Global Youth Development Index, Nigeria currently ranks 161 out of 181 countries in youth education and employment.

-“If urgent action is not taken to check the inefficiencies of WAEC, improve the security of O’Level examinations and ultimately put an end to the incessant cancellation of exams, Nigeria’s education system will further deteriorate”, he said.
+“If urgent action is not taken to check the inefficiencies of WAEC, improve the security of O’Level examinations and ultimately put an end to the incessant cancellation of exams, Nigeria’s education system will further deteriorate.”

-Adopting the motion, the House gave the Committee 4 weeks to conclude the assignment and report back to it for further legislative action.
+Adopting the motion, the House gave the committee four weeks to conclude the assignment and report back to it for further legislative action.